 In this article, we will break down the different ways independent adjusters are paid.
-An independent adjuster has three options of payments: fee schedule, day-rate or hourly-rate.
+An independent adjuster has three options of payments: fee schedule, day rate, or hourly rate.
 No matter which way you are paid, you will make money.
-You should try each different way to be paid to find which way you prefer.
+New adjusters should try each different way to be paid to find which way they prefer.

 A fee schedule is the first, and most common, way independent adjusters are paid.

-This means that as the damage on the claim rises, the amount an adjuster will be paid will rise with it.
+This means that as the damages on the claim rise, the amount an adjuster will be paid will rise with it.
 However, each new rung in the latter, so to speak, is a set dollar amount range for the damage.